SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 selves seemingly without purpose as the sole seif'aware beings

-“dealers" is grentbasba to another race, then the androids will he known as Grenthasha.
+"dealers" is grentbasba to another race, then the androids will he known as Grenthasha.
 When pressed for what their "true"

 Dealers found themselves defining apurpose quicklyThe logic